Peter Stojanović

-Peter Stojanović (born 18 March 1990) is a Slovenian footballer who plays as a midfielder.
+Peter Stojanović (born 8 March 1990) is a Slovenian footballer who plays as a midfielder for Austrian club WSG Radenthein.

 Club career

 Born in Ljubljana, back then still within Yugoslavia, Stojanović played with ND Slovan as a youth player.
 In 2008, he signed with Celje.
 After spending the first season on loan with Zagorje in the Slovenian Second League, he returned to Celje and made his debut in the Slovenian PrvaLiga in 2009.
 During the winter break of the 2009–10 season, he moved to Olimpija Ljubljana.

-In summer 2011 he moved to another First League club, Koper, but at the end of the first half of the season he moved abroad joining Slovak 2. liga club ŽP Šport Podbrezová.
+In summer 2011, he moved to another Slovenian top division club, Koper, but at the end of the first half of the season he moved abroad and joined Slovak Second League club ŽP Šport Podbrezová.
 In summer 2012 he signed with Serbian First League club FK Bežanija.

-He then played with FC ŠTK 1914 Šamorínin the Slovak 2. liga.
-Next he had a spell back home with NK Brinje-Grosuplje.
-He had spells in Austrian ower-league clubs Nußdorf/Debant and Union Lind before returning to Slovenia, where he signed with futsal team FC Ivančna Gorica.
+He then played with FC ŠTK 1914 Šamorín in the Slovak Second League.
+Next he had spells with Austrian lower league clubs Nußdorf/Debant and Union Lind, before returning to Slovenia where he signed with futsal team FC Ivančna Gorica.